kylerchin/Trustable-Adult/README.md

 ## Commands

-Commands must be prefixed with `!Chloe`.
+Commands must be prefixed with `!c` or @chloe.
 See below for examples.

 ### `price`

 Use the `price` command to fetch stats from CoinMarketCap.

 ```
-!Chloe price btc
+!c price btc
-!Chloe price stellar
+!c price stellar
-!Chloe price nano
+!c price nano
 ```

 ### `convert`